livk-code/Algorithms-and-Probability-/README.md

-# Algorithms-and-Probability-
+# Algorithms-and-Probability
-Implementation of Algorithms studied in the 2nd semester of AuW at ETHZ
+Implementation of Algorithms studied in the 2nd semester of AuW at ETHZ.

+1. Greedy Coloring Algorithm